abh/pgeodns/README.md

 the zones served and some options, and then for each zone a JSON formatted data file with the zone data.

-JSON is relatively easy to read and write for humans, and extremely easy for computers to use, practically in any language: http://json.org/
+[JSON](http://json.org) is relatively easy to read and write for humans, and extremely easy for computers to use, practically in any language.

 The pgeodns.conf file should look like the following.
 Only one or more "base" lines are required.